EwetoyeIbrahim/Equimolar-Blog/README.md

 6. Posts should be written in markdown and I must be able to preview in real-time while editing.
 That is, I should be able open preview windows side-by-side with the markdown text-box.
 7. Articles must be searchable.
 8. Display related articles to the current article being read.
-9. Extendable for use in existing applications: Thus shhould be cotained in a blueprint to make things easy to whoever wants to port it into another application
+9. Extendable for use in existing applications: Thus should be cotained in a blueprint to make things easy to whoever wants to port it into another application
 10. Must be able to host some light-weight files, which may be linked to from in the blog posts